Wellbeing and Mental Health in Schools (WAMHS) & Mental Health Support Teams (MHST)

-The Wellbeing and Mental Health in Schools (WAMHS) service aims to improve mental health and wellbeing support for children and young people in schools, colleges, specialist and alternative provision education settings in City & Hackney.
-With an initial 40 schools proving the success of the pilot in 2019, a total of 69 schools from the 80 schools in City & Hackney will be part of the WAMHS service by 2020.
-This innovative service is led by the CAMHS Alliance with the support of the Children and Young People’s Integrated Commissioning work stream in City & Hackney.
+The Wellbeing and Mental Health in Schools (WAMHS) service aims to improve mental health and wellbeing for children and young people in schools, colleges, specialist and alternative provision education settings in City & Hackney.

-WAMHS focuses on building academic, social and emotional resilience and coping skills in students and helping them to identify and access additional support if needed.
-The service is also based on further developing knowledge and skills in education staff so that they are more confident and feel more able to support students, and their families, who may be experiencing mental health difficulties.
+WAMHS focuses on supporting education communities to build academic, social and emotional resilience and coping skills in students and staff to help them to identify and access additional support if needed.
+The service is also based on further developing knowledge and skills in education staff so that they are more confident and feel more able to support students/their families and school colleagues who may be experiencing mental health difficulties.

 How is WAMHS set up?